 Yes.
 You can still file a claim if you weren’t wearing a seat belt, but the case will likely be more complex as a result.
 Even if you were not the at-fault driver, the defense could argue that your injuries would not have been as severe if you wore your seat belt, as New York State law dictates, potentially lessening the amount of compensation you would receive.
 But, the law is different, for example, if the injured party is a driver who operates a taxi for a living or is a police officer.
 The law allows but does not require that those drivers utilize a seatbelt when driving.
 This is another case in which it would be in your best interest to contact a car accident lawyer to discuss your legal options.
 This is another case in which it would be in your best interest to contact a car accident lawyer to discuss your legal options.

 Block O’Toole & Murphy consistently attains top results in auto accident cases for clients.
 In 2020 alone, we recovered the highest motor vehicle accident settlement in the Northeast ($9 million), as reported by the New York Law Journal.
-Call us at 212-736-5300 or fill out our contact form to speak with a qualified auto accident attorney today.
+Call us at 212-736-5300 or fill out our Contact Form to speak with a qualified auto accident attorney today.